Magicianred/FlashCards/readme.md

 If you have questions, feel free to [contact me](https://github.com/skalavala/FlashCards/issues/new)

 # I have Ubuntu.
 How do I run this on Ubuntu?
-You can run this application on Ubuntu, thanks to [plavelo](https://github.com/plavelo), he showed how to run it on Ubuntu.
+You can run this application on Ubuntu, Thanks to [plavelo](https://github.com/plavelo), he showed how to run it on Ubuntu.
 Follow the steps:

 ### Step 1: Clone the repo
 ```